- 1 Purpose

 - URL for attachments/further information, if applicable; and

 If approved, an authorised Employee will then distribute the message on behalf of the person making the request.

 All requests for ongoing distribution to University, specific campus, all professional Employees or all academic Employee lists must be forwarded to the relevant List Owner (refer to Electronic Mail Distribution List and Group Schedule - Table 1) in the first instance outlining:

 If approved, the establishment of an appropriate email alias and associated sending rights may be created to facilitate this process.

 Email primarily of interest to a specific campus should use the individual campus Organisational Email Distribution List.

-Email distribution will take a tiered approach whereby Faculty/Department leader will have broadcasting rights and responsibilities for the area over which they have authority.
-For example, a Head of School may send to the School but not to the whole Faculty; an Executive Dean or Faculty Executive Manager may send to the Faculty but not to the whole University unless authorized to do by the List Owner.
+Email distribution will take a tiered approach whereby Division/Department leader will have broadcasting rights and responsibilities for the area over which they have authority.
+For example, a Head of School may send to the School but not to the whole Department; a Division Executive may send to the Division but not to the whole University unless authorized to do by the List Owner.

 - approve and broadcast to the unit over which they have responsibility

 - delegate broadcasting rights for their area to other Employees